ATLBitLab/create-ln-app/README.md

 # Create LN App
-Built with ❤️ ☕️ & ₿ in ATL by the team at [Terminus Electric Money Lab](https://terminus.money/).
+Built with ❤️ ☕️ & ₿ in ATL by the team at [Terminus Labs](https://terminus.money/).

 ## 🧐 What?
 LN-App: aka LNapp, Lapp, Lightning app, Lightning Network App; in contrast to a "dApp."